egfried/Rvifmiqo/README.md

 # Rvifmiqo
-The 'Rvivmiqo' package and 'vifmiqo' function funciton used to eliminate multicollinearity.
+The 'Rvivmiqo' package and 'vifmiqo' funciton eliminate multicollinearity in multiple regression using a mixed-integer optimization framework.
+The 'vifmiqo' function returns a list of covariates to minimize multicollinearity and associated multiple regression attributes such as $R^{2}$ and $VIF_{max}$.

 # Installation
+Prior to installation, visit https://www.gurobi.com/ to download the necessary 'gurobi' package.

 ```{r}
 devtoools::install_git("egfried/Rvifmiqo")
 ```